- Will signed exchanges work for me?

-A Signed Exchange response is made up of a valid AMP document and the original URL of the content.
+A signed exchange is made up of a valid AMP document and the original URL of the content.
 This information is protected by digital signatures that securely tie the document to its claimed URL.
 This enables browsers to safely display the original URL in the URL bar instead of the hostname of the machine that delivered the bytes to the browser.

-Signed Exchange AMP content is delivered in addition to (rather than instead of) regular AMP content.
+Signed AMP content is delivered in addition to (rather than instead of) regular AMP content.

 This feature is currently supported on Chrome, but implementation is planned for additional browsers.